An extension of the Eshelby conjecture to domains of general shape in anti-plane elasticity: Density relations

-Indeed, the equality holds for $x\in\p\Om$ from \eqnref{eqn:H:single} and \eqnref{eqn:u:single}.
-Since the both sides are harmonic in $\Om$ and continuous on $\overline{\Om}$, the equality holds in $\Om$ as well.
-By taking the interior normal derivative we have
+Indeed, the equality holds for $x\in\p\Om$.
+Since both sides are harmonic in $\Om$ and continuous on $\overline{\Om}$, the equality also holds in $\Om$ from the uniqueness in the boundary value problem of harmonic functions.
+By taking the interior normal derivative, we obtain